 Risk assessing events and residentials – as needed

 For activities that happen outside of your normal meeting time and place, like day trips, complete a separate risk assessment for the activity.
-This is also the case for organised residentials, like Wellies and Wristbands, volunteer-led residentials such as sleepovers and residentials abroad.
+This is also the case for organised residentials, volunteer-led residentials such as sleepovers and residentials abroad.

 Is commissioner sign off needed?